 SAN DIEGO–The first concrete was poured November 30 on the Gilman Drive Bridge, an iconic new crossing that will soon gracefully span Interstate 5 just north of the La Jolla Village Drive interchange.

 The new bridge will provide a much-needed connection between Gilman Drive on UC San Diego’s west campus and Medical Center Drive on the east campus.
 The first concrete pour will form the distinctive arches of the bridge’s design.
+This is how concrete kitchens are made too.

 The construction of the $20.6 million project is a joint effort between the San Diego Association of Governments (SANDAG), UC San Diego, and the California Department of Transportation (Caltrans).
 It is funded through a combination of local and private funding sources, including approximately $15.3 million from TransNet, the regional half-cent sales tax for transportation administered by SANDAG.